 What Is Debt Collection Harassment?

-Debt collection harassment occurs when a collection agency uses aggressive, unethical, or illegal tactics to collect money from individuals.
+Debt collector harassment occurs when a collection agency uses aggressive, unethical, or illegal tactics to collect money from individuals.
 Although debt collection is legal, the Fair Debt Collection Practices Act (FDCPA) limits how debt collectors can contact and communicate with debtors.
 When these limits are violated, the debt collection actions become harassment.

 Repeated and Excessive Contact